top of page

 Joey D. received special attention because of a selfless act he made, right before he jumped 50 feet to the ground.
 Looking to the right, he saw Rescue 3 colleague, Jeff Cool, at the next window.
 Jeff was the only man among the six firefighters who was carrying a personal safety rope that he had purchased himself.

-"And Joey's like 'Throw me the rope, thrown me the rope,'" Jeff later recalled, "'and I'll anchor you.'"
+"And Joey's like 'Throw me the rope, throw me the rope,'" Jeff later recalled, "'and I'll anchor you.'"

 Joey D. wrapped the rope around his forearm and held on, as Jeff slid down about ten feet, before the rope broke.